ai-visibility metrics

 Monthly Strategic Review

 Regardless of your monitoring cadence, set aside time monthly to review score trends, compare against competitors, and adjust your optimization roadmap.
-This is where you decide which of the six tactics above deserve more investment and which are already delivering returns.
+This is where you decide which score components deserve more investment and which are already delivering returns.

 Ahrefs’ framework for AI visibility and Semrush’s AI Overviews research both emphasize that the AI search landscape changes fast enough to warrant regular strategic recalibration.